wernsey/Jatalog/README.md

 ----

-It occurred to me that if you *really* want the equivalent of JDBC *prepared statements* then you can pass pass in a `Map<String, String>` containing the bound variables.
-This map will then be sent all the way down to `matchRule()` where it can be passed as the `bindings` parameter in the call to `matchGoals()` - so the map will end up at the bottom of the StackMap stack.
-This will allow you to use statements like for example `jDatalog.query(new Expr("foo","X", "Y"), binding)`, with `binding = {X : "bar"}`, in the fluent API to perform bulk inserts or queries and so on.
+The purpose of passing a `Map<String, String>` containing the bound variables is for having the equivalent of JDBC *prepared statements*, to allow statements like, for example `jDatalog.query(new Expr("foo","X", "Y"), binding)`, with `binding = {X : "bar"}`, in the fluent API to perform bulk inserts or queries and so on.

-A problem is that the varargs ... operator must come last in the method declaration, but I can work around this by having a method that only accepts
-`List<Expr>` as an argument rather than varargs.
+Because the varargs ... operator must come last in the method declaration, I only have the bindings in the method that accepts the `List<Expr>` as an argument.

-You can then create a method `prepareStatement()` that can return a `List<Expr>` from a parsed query.
+I now need to create a method `prepareStatement()` that can return a `List<Expr>` from a parsed query.

 Actually, the `List<Expr>` should be wrapped in a `JStatement` (or something) interface so that you can run insert rules, insert facts and delete facts through these *prepared statements*.